mooleshacat/youtube-po-token-generator/README.md

 # YouTube PoToken Generator

+## Notice: I've broken the code and I can't fix it.

 ## Introduction

 This program outputs the mysterious pair `{ visitorData, poToken }`, with the help of `js-dom`.